 If a hitherto unsuspected conflict becomes apparent during the course of the evaluation, the expert must announce the fact immediately to a Commission official.
 If the conflict is found to be a disqualifying one, the expert must abstain from further evaluation involving the proposal concerned.
-Any comments and scores made earlier by that expert will be discounted.
+Any comments and scores made earlier by that expert for the proposal concerned will be discounted.
 If necessary, the expert will be replaced.

-If an expert knowingly conceals a disqualifying or potential conflict of interest, and this is discovered during the evaluation, the expert will be immediately excluded, and the sanctions indicated in the appointment letter will apply.
-Any consensus group in which he or she has participated will be declared null and void, and the proposal(s) concerned will be reevaluated
+If an expert knowingly conceals a disqualifying or potential conflict of interest, and this is discovered during the evaluation, the expert will be immediately excluded, and the sanctions indicated in the appointment letter and/or in the Financial Regulation and its implementing rules will apply.
+Any consensus group in which he or she has participated will be declared null and void, and the proposal(s) concerned will be re-evaluated.